jmarusak/differ/README.md

-# Differ - A simple text comparision tool
+# Differ - A Simple Text Comparison Tool

-React single page application (SPA) to compare text buffers in a browser.
+A single-page React application (SPA) for comparing text buffers directly in a browser.
 The application operates in two modes:

-- **character comparison**: for single line of text
+- **Character Comparison**: for a single line of text.
-- **line comparison**: for multi-line text
+- **Line Comparison**: for multi-line text.

-No need to save text to a file before comparing (as with other desktop tools), just copy and paste the text to the text areas and hit the compare button.
+Unlike other desktop tools, there is no need to save text to a file before comparing.
+Simply paste the text into the text areas and click the compare button.

 ![image](docs/images/mainpage.png)